RonanRibouletPython/realtime-analytics-platform/services/docs/phase2_kafka_integration.md

 ## What We Built

-Transformed the synchronous metrics ingestion API into an **event-driven, asynchronous system** using Apache Kafka.
+Transformed the synchronous metrics ingestion API into an **event-driven, asynchronous system** using Apache Kafka and Confluent Schema Registry.
 This enables:
+- Strict Data Validation via Avro Schemas
-- Non-blocking API responses
+- Non-blocking API responses (Fire and Forget)
-- Decoupled ingestion from processing
+- Decoupled ingestion from database writing
-- Horizontal scalability
-- Fault tolerance and message replay
 - Dead Letter Queue for poison messages

 ### Architecture Evolution